ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 Once you have defined the tasks, the same environment files are used to define the workers and no additional configuration is needed.

 To run a worker locally (for example, for testing), you can use the `run.py` script with the same environment file sourced.
-As before, an easy approach is `poe launch_worker` (optionally `poe launch_worker -e my_env_file.env`, if using a file other than `.env`).
+As before, an easy approach is `poe launch_worker` (optionally `poe launch_worker -e my_env_file.env`, if using a file other than `config/task.env`).
-Similar to above, this command will expect `.env` (or your file) to exist in the root of the project directory, and otherwise you should run via `uv run --frozen run.py`.
+Similar to above, this command will expect `config/task.env` (or your file) to exist in the root of the project directory, and otherwise you should run via `uv run --frozen run.py`.

 #### Dockerizing workers